dele256/gowatch/README.md

 gowatch -c "make run" -f go
 ```

-Then inside the Makefile we can something like this:
+Then inside the Makefile we can have something like this:
 ```makefile
 run:
       go build -o build/example.out main.go